Dewey County, South Dakota

 Dewey County is a county in the U.S. state of South Dakota.
 As of the 2020 census, the population was 5,239.
 Its county seat is Timber Lake.
 The county was created in 1883 and organized in 1910.
 It was named for William P. Dewey, Territorial surveyor-general from 1873 to 1877.

 Almost the entire county lies in the Cheyenne River Indian Reservation.
-The balance of the county, along its extreme northern county line, lies in the Standing Rock Indian Reservation.
+The balance of the county, along its extreme northern county line, lies in the Standing Rock Sioux Reservation.
 It is one of five South Dakota counties that are contained within Indian reservations.

 Geography

 The Moreau River flows east-northeasterly through the upper central parts of Dewey County, discharging into the Missouri River near the county's NE corner.
 Smaller drainages move runoff water northward from the central-eastern portions to the Missouri River, discharging near the community of Promise.
 A significant arm of the Missouri River forms the county's southeastern border.
 The county terrain consists of rolling hills, sloping southeastward and dropping off into the Missouri River basin.

 The county has a total area of 2445 sqmi, of which 2302 sqmi is land and 143 sqmi (5.8%) is water.

 The eastern portion of South Dakota's counties (48 of 66) observe Central Time; the western counties (18 of 66) observe Mountain Time.
 Dewey County is the easternmost of the SD counties to observe Mountain Time.